Bounty Logo

 Bounty Logo 1951

-The first bars of coconut chocolate under the Bounty brand was released in 1951.
+The first bars of coconut chocolate under the Bounty brand were released in 1951.
 It was then that the original version of the logo appeared.
 It was based on a simple word inscription, made in a classic bold font using black capital letters.
-The thick lines in the letters allowed customers to read the brand name and see it from afar easily.
+The thick lines in the letters allowed customers to read and see the brand name from afar easily.
 At the same time, it seemed to many experts that this logo style would be more suitable for a large company and not for a brand that produces chocolate bars with coconut.
-Despite this, it was relevant for 40 years, and it was thanks to him that the brand’s visual recognition was at a high level.
+Despite this, it was relevant for 40 years, and thanks to him, the brand’s visual recognition was high.

 1991 – 1999